Perhaps we'll meet on the trail someday...

 A Few Words: I was a member of the SummitPost staff for 9 years.
 I helped SP's owners build SP into the impressive web site it is today.
 I was instrumental in the management of the trip reports and articles displayed on the Home Page.
 After SPv2 was created, I was instrumental in instituting the display featuring mountain and route pages, SP's most important feature and resource.
 These tasks were ultimately delegated to other staff members.
 I also played a large though imperfect role in the moderation of SP's forum.

-I've had the privilege of being actively involved as a primary plaintiff in a lawsuit against the Forest Service over the illegal fee situation at Mount Evans.
+I had the privilege of being actively involved as a primary plaintiff in a lawsuit against the Forest Service over the illegal fee situation at Mount Evans.
 After a long legal battle, it is my pleasure to report we were victorious in having the fee system removed.
 Folks accessing the Mount Evans Wilderness are not obligated to pay a fee.
 That battle continues however, with similar schemes cropping up all over the nation as our Forest Service continues to crawl into bed with private corporate interests.
+Recent events in this arena are not very encouraging.
 Remember that public lands are YOURS, already bought and paid for, and you may access them for free.
 If you do not utilize any amenities managed by the FS or a private contractor, DO NOT PAY THE FEE.
-I will continue to occasionllay post in the COLORADO FORUM about matters concerning this ongoing struggle.
+The battle continues, but at this stage of my life, which is undergoing significant change, it's appropriate I hand the torch to others that would succeed me.
+Constant and patient vigilance from passionate public protesters is the only way to overcome these greedy private interests.
+Otherwise, our precious public lands will go the way of the dinosaur.
+Keep on fighting the good fight!

 I have since realized that all of my efforts and the influential role I had at making SP what it is today will be forgotten.
 This page is the only testament to this fact.
 All that we do is very temporary, and this is certainly the case with anything posted on the internet.